 1991 - Los Angeles - Rodney King

 March 3, 1991 - LAPD officers beat motorist Rodney King after he leads police on a high-speed chase through Los Angeles County.
 George Holliday videotapes the beating from his apartment balcony.
-The video shows police beating King more than 50 times with their batons.
+The video shows police hitting King more than 50 times with their batons.
 Over 20 officers are present at the scene, mostly from the LAPD.
 King suffers 11 fractures and other injuries.

 March 15, 1991 - A Los Angeles grand jury indicts Sergeant Stacey Koon and Officers Laurence Michael Powell, Timothy Wind and Theodore Briseno in connection with the beating.